UPDATE: Researching Irish Law

 - Raymond Byrne and Paul McCutcheon, The Irish Legal System, 6th ed., Bloomsbury Professional, Haywards Heath, 2014.

-- Brian Hunt, Murdoch’s Dictionary of Irish Law, 5th ed., Bloomsbury Professional, Haywards Heath, 2009.
+- Brian Hunt, Murdoch and Hunt’s Dictionary of Irish Law, 6th ed., Bloomsbury Professional, Haywards Heath, 2016.

 - Thomas O’Malley, Sources of Law: An Introduction to Legal Research and Writing, 2nd ed., Round Hall, Dublin, 2001.